JuliaDiff/ChainRulesTestUtils.jl/docs/src/index.md

 [`test_frule`](@ref) and [`test_rrule`](@ref) allow you to specify the tangents used for testing.
 This is done by passing in `x ⊢ Δx`, where `x` is the primal and `Δx` is the tangent, in the place of the primal inputs.
 If this is not done the tangent will be automatically generated via `FiniteDifferences.rand_tangent`.
-A special case of this is that if you specify it as `x ⊢ DoesNotExist()` then finite differencing will not be used on that input.
+A special case of this is that if you specify it as `x ⊢ NoTangent()` then finite differencing will not be used on that input.
 Similarly, by setting the `output_tangent` keyword argument, you can specify the tangent for the primal output.

 This can be useful when the default provided `FiniteDifferences.rand_tangent` doesn't produce the desired tangent for your type.
-For example the default tangent for an `Int` is `DoesNotExist()`.
+For example the default tangent for an `Int` is `NoTangent()`.
 Which is correct e.g. when the `Int` represents a discrete integer like in indexing.
 But if you are testing something where the `Int` is actually a special case of a real number, then you would want to specify the tangent as a `Float64`.